grpc/proposal/A93-xds-ext-proc.md

 - It would further spread use of the gRPC framing to ext_proc servers, which will make it awkward for gRPC to support other transports with different framing in the future.

+We considered supporting non-streaming body send modes, but that would have significantly increased latency for streaming RPCs, because we would have needed to wait a full RTT with the ext_proc server between each message on the stream.
+We also considered a more pipelined approach where the data plane would have queued the messages and the ext_proc server would have been required to send back a response for each message indicating an optional replacement, but that approach would have (a) not allowed the ext_proc server to modify the number of messages on the stream and (b) would have required implementing some form of flow control to impose push-back upon hitting some maximum buffer size.

 ## Implementation